alan-turing-institute/synthetic_data_release/README.md

 # Other steps to run with CCHIC data
 To run within DSH with the CCHIC data as the raw dataset, you first need to:
-- Run [this code](https://github.com/alan-turing-institute/QUIPP-CC-HIC/blob/main/quipp-cc-hic/synthesis/preprocess_data.py) within DSH.
-Refer to the [README on QUIPP-CC-HIC](https://github.com/alan-turing-institute/QUIPP-CC-HIC/blob/main/README.md).
-This will generate a dataset with the name `cchic_cleaned.csv` that you then need to place within the `/data` directory in this repo.
+- Go to the [data extraction repository](https://github.com/alan-turing-institute/QUIPP-CC-HIC) and follow the instructions in the README.md to install dependencies and extract data using the two provided Python scripts within DSH.
+You will end up with a dataset with the name `cchic_cleaned.csv` that you then need to place within the `/data` directory in this repo.
 - Place a .json metadata file with the name `cchic_cleaned.json` in the same directory as the dataset.
-This file is not shared here as it might contain sensitive information and needs to be requested from one of the developers of this repo.
+This file is not shared here as it might contain sensitive information and needs to be requested from one of the leads of the CCHIC team.
+- Request from the CCHIC leads the following extra files:
+  - `hash.json`: This is a dictionary hash that converts patient ID labels to the letter IDs shown in the report.
+This should be placed in the root directory of this repo.
+  - `tests/inference/runconfig_cchic.json`; `tests/linkage/runconfig_cchic.json`; `tests/utility/runconfig_cchic.json`: These files are in the repo but they are missing the target IDs used when running the report's experiments.
+The CCHIC leads will be able to provide you with the versions used which contain the real target IDs.
+These should be replace the `.json` files under the `tests/` directory.

 # Running the privacy and utility evaluation